-A subsidiary of the Company is providing designated asset management services on behalf of the hotel during the construction period in exchange for a flat fee, and after opening of the hotel, in exchange for a fee based on the hotel's gross revenues on an annual basis.
+We originally acquired a 35% interest in the project for a capital contribution of approximately \$86.5 million, of which the final portion was funded in the first quarter of 2017.
+A subsidiary of the Company provided designated asset management services on behalf of the hotel during the construction period in exchange for a flat fee, and after opening of the hotel, in exchange for a fee based on the hotel's gross revenues on an annual basis.